Disclosure: GTM Bud is our product. We mention it in this guide to show how the strategies apply in practice, and we call out its limits honestly.

 How much time should a freelancer spend on outbound per week?

 Two to three hours per week is enough to maintain a healthy pipeline.
-Spend 30 minutes on Monday sourcing 20-30 new prospects, 15 minutes per day Tuesday through Thursday on replies and follow-ups, and 15 minutes on Friday reviewing metrics.
-The key is consistency — two hours every week beats eight hours once a month.
+Spend 30 minutes on Monday sourcing 20 to 30 new prospects, 15 minutes per day Tuesday through Thursday on replies and follow-ups, and 15 minutes on Friday reviewing metrics.
+The key is consistency: two hours every week beats eight hours once a month.
 If manual sourcing takes too long, a tool like GTM Bud compresses the prospecting step to about 15 minutes.

 Is cold outreach appropriate for freelancers, or does it seem unprofessional?

 Cold outreach is appropriate when it is relevant and respectful.
-A message that references something specific about the prospect’s business and offers a concrete result is professional — it shows you did your homework.
+A message that references something specific about the prospect’s business and offers a concrete result is professional, because it shows you did your homework.
 What feels unprofessional is a generic mass email.
+Across the campaigns our parent agency runs for solo operators and freelancers, the personalized, research-backed messages are the ones that earn replies, never the volume blasts.
 Keep messages short, specific, and focused on their situation rather than your credentials.
-According to HubSpot’s State of Sales report, buyers are receptive to cold outreach when it is personalized and timely.

 Should I use LinkedIn or cold email for freelance outbound?

 Start with whichever channel your prospects use more.
 For B2B freelancers targeting decision-makers at mid-market companies, LinkedIn is usually the better starting point because it offers built-in research and connection context.
 For freelancers targeting a large number of smaller companies, cold email scales faster.
-Once one channel is working, add the other for a multi-channel approach that typically produces 2-3x higher reply rates.
+Once one channel is working, add the other for a multi-channel approach that tends to lift reply rates by giving each prospect more than one chance to notice you.

 What if I get no replies after sending 50 messages?

-Fifty messages is not enough data to draw conclusions about freelancer outbound, but it is enough to spot obvious problems.
-Check three things: (1) Are you targeting the right people?
-If your ICP is too broad, narrow it.
-(2) Are your messages specific?
+Fifty messages is not enough data to draw firm conclusions about freelancer outbound, but it is enough to spot obvious problems.
+Check three things.
+First, are you targeting the right people?
+If your ideal client profile is too broad, narrow it.
+Second, are your messages specific?
 If they could apply to any company, they are too generic.
-(3) Is your ask too big?
-Replace “let’s hop on a call” with “would a quick markup/audit/example be useful?”
+Third, is your ask too big?
+Replace “let’s hop on a call” with “would a quick markup, audit, or example be useful?”
 Lower the commitment and you will raise the reply rate.
-Run another 50 with adjustments before changing your strategy.
+Run another 50 with those adjustments before changing your strategy.

 How do I handle outbound when I am fully booked with client work?